lamwxuan/ChatWeb/README.md

 5. ./manage runserver 0.0.0.0:6788 --noreload ---run application locally

-# User Guide
+## User Guide
-1.firstly use this webApp need to amend the config.json to input your own apiKey 2.in the chatbox, you can input '###' to clear all msg history
+1. firstly use this webApp need to amend the config.json to input your own apiKey
+2. in the chatbox, you can input '###' to clear all msg history

 ## Django study